Aviation Calculations & Conversions by Joachim K. Hochwarth

 Speed of Sound

-The following will calculate two speeds based on the altitude and entered third speed - e.g. CAS & Mach based on Altitude and TAS.
+The following will calculate three speeds based on the altitude and entered fourth speed - e.g. CAS/Mach/EAS based on Altitude and TAS.
+These calculations are based on the International Standard Atmosphere (ISA) & U.S. Standard Atmosphere of 1976 and are subject to the same 32,000 [m] limitation.
+They are also resticted to only subsonic speeds.
 The calculation is performed by pressing the button below the entered speed - e.g. TAS.

 Altitude (MSL)